Leica (screw mount / Barnack)

 A long production run

 Design updates were done through the 1930s, 40s, and 50s.
 The top shutter speed went from 1/500 to 1/1000, shutter speed intervals were changed, flash synch was added, body structure part-count was reduced, and so on.
-These variants are described in Matanle (1986) and elsewhere.

 Leitz continued to invest in the Leica screw-mount product line even after the introduction of the new bayonet mount M3 in 1954.
 The last screw-mount Leica was delivered in 1960.

-(References for Leica history: Rogliatti 1985, Matanle 1986, Gustavson 2011, Leica Photographic Equipment, Catalog No. 35.)
+Leica history information is from Rogliatti 1985, Matanle 1986, Gustavson 2011, Leica Photographic Equipment, Catalog No. 35, and museum websites (see References).

 Washington, D.C.
 Leica IIIc, 5cm f2 Summitar, Tri-X. 2024.